damianhakert/damianhakert.github.io/source/posts/2017-02-10-gitlab-issue-bash-march-2017.html.md

 - Five T-shirts
 - Four pajama pants
-- Three moleskin notebooks
+- Three Moleskine notebooks
 - Two [PocketCHIPs](https://getchip.com/pages/pocketchip)
-- One messenger bag (filled with all the stuff just listed)!
+- One messenger bag (filled with all the stuff listed above!)

 ![GitLab Issue Bash - Prizes](/images/blogimages/gitlab-issue-bash-march-2017-prizes.png)

-If we get twice as much issues solved than the last Issue Bash (>= 200), we'll give away a **mystery prize** as well! 🎉
+If we get twice as many issues solved than we did in the last Issue Bash (>= 200), we'll give away a **mystery prize** as well! 🎉

 Users making any contributions to the project that fall into the above categories,